 COPY=NORMAL (Default) COPY=FAST

+Note

-A normal mirrorset member is one whose entire contents are the same as all other normal members.
+A normal mirrorset membe other normal members. er is one whose entire contents are the same as all

 The COPY switch allows you to set the speed at which the controller copies data from normal mirrorset members to new members.